 Alphabetical filter allows you to simply enter the waypoint's name.
-As soon as the list of waypoints is less than the length of the screen filter closes and you may choose the waypoint that you were looking for from the list that matches the filter you have entered.
+As soon as the list of waypoints is less than the length of the screen, the keyboard closes and then you may choose the waypoint that you were looking for from the list that matches the filter you have entered.
 The screenshot below left displays such filter with the letters "MAL" already entered.
 The result is a list of all waypoints that begin with MAL (see screenshot on the right):